AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fall_tutorial.en.md

 </tr>
 </tbody>
 </table>
-> **Note: The above accuracy metrics are based on the mAP(0.5:0.95) of the [COCO2017](https://cocodataset.org/#home) validation set.
+> <b>Note: The above accuracy metrics are based on the mAP(0.5:0.95) of the [COCO2017](https://cocodataset.org/#home) validation set.
 GPU inference time is measured on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 In summary, models listed from top to bottom offer faster inference speeds, while those from bottom to top offer higher accuracy.
 This tutorial uses the PP-YOLOE_plus-S model as an example to complete the full model development process.
 Choose a suitable model based on your actual usage scenario, train it, evaluate the model weights within the pipeline, and finally deploy